19rehan/ML-Projects/README.md

 These are the techniques of ML.

-If you learn this techniques you will be master in ML Basics.
+If you learn this techniques you will be master in Machine Learning Basics.

 This Also Includes Some Projects.